HyJyncks/DynamicTooltips/README.md

 # DynamicTooltips
 Adds floating tooltips to your renpy project, allowing singular or a list of images, ints, floats, and full objects to be displayed.
+This is the Python 3 version and works in Renpy 8 and above.

 ## How to Use: